sammymuench/whooping_crane_cleaning_forecasting/README.md

         - info directory with information about the geometry (shapefiles and other files related)
 - clean_gps.py: same clean_asurv, there is a description of parameters you can manually set in __main__.
 Manually set them and then run the program with any compiler.

-I kept one such output in the zip file (in gps folder) so you can see what an output looks like.

 Description of output data:
 - asurv: data from whenever specified in parameter until 2011.
 Data will be sparse relative to gps data.